hobbyfarm/guacamole-common-js/guac-dist/README.md

 ```

 ## Usage
+This package is compatible with [@types/guacamole-common-js](https://www.npmjs.com/package/@types/guacamole-common-js).
+You can import this package in TypeScript the following way:
 ```ts
 // Named imports (if you only need specific functionality): import { Keyboard, Tunnel } from 'guacamole-common-js';